alpha-isnow-ai/split-dataset-to-storage/README.md

 ### Command-line Options

-- `--overwrite-cache`: Force regeneration of all local cache files
+- `--overwrite-cache`: Process all months instead of just the recent six months
 - `--force-sync`: Force sync all files to R2 (using rclone sync instead of copy)

 ## GitHub Actions Workflow